baymotion/smax/README.md

     %%
     """

-Smax has a "load_source" method that reads a given file, filtering all lines not inside the "%%" sections.
+Smax has a "load" method that reads a given file, filtering all lines not inside the "%%" sections.
 There can be many of these sections in a given input file.

-Smax will translate the state machine specification and generate an implementation class named by the **machine** clause (MyStateMachine).
-Here is an excerpt from the generated code:

-    class MyStateMachine(object):
-        def __init__(self, reactor):
+The canonical method for running this state machine is to ask smax to translate the machine source, then subclass the generated class with methods that actually perform the functions requested.
+A Reactor instance provides the runtime support for timing and queues that the state machine uses to update itself.
+To run this state machine,

+    # Python code
+    import os
+    import smax
+    r"""
+    %%
+    machine MyStateMachine:
         ...
-        def start(self):
-            ...
-        def end(self):
-            ...
-        def ev_ack(self):
-            ...

-A common approach is for application code to subclass MyStateMachine and provide the methods that MyStateMachine will call:
+    %%
+    """
+    MyStateMachine = smax.load(__file__, "MyStateMachine")

     class MyDevice(MyStateMachine):
         def __init__(self, reactor, serial_port_filename):